tobiolatunji/3DMRI-breast-cancer-staging/README.md

 This project seeks to build a model that correctly predicts the stage of breast cancer (early or late) by combining Imaging, Genomic and Clinical data to improve Oncology decision support.

-For the purpose of this project
+For the purpose of this project:

+Early Stage (Based on Prognosis)
+- Stage 1a
+- Stage 1b
+- Stage 2a
+- Stage 2b
-Early Stage - Stage 1a, 1b, 2a, 2b, 3a
+- Stage 3a
+Late Stage (Based on Prognosis)
+- Stage 3b
+- Stage 3c
-Late Stage - Stage 3b, 3c, 4
+- Stage 4